gaojianl/WodMol/README.md

     --moldata CHEMBL218 \                     # Dataset name (Look for {name}_test.csv in dataset/)
     --pretrain checkpoints/model_CSLoss.pkl \ # Path to pre-trained weights (model_CSLoss.pkl is recommended) or fine-tuned checkpoint file saved in Section 2
-    --pi None \                               # Task ID: Integer for known tasks, None for unknown/Zero-shot --task_file tasks.npy \                   # Path to the task embedding file (.npy) --batch_size 32 \                         # Input batch size
-    --seed 426 \                              # Random seed for reproducibility
+    --pi None \                               # Task ID: Integer for known tasks, None for unknown/Zero-shot --ft False \                              # Set True if you are using a fine-tuned checkpoint --task_file tasks.npy \                   # Path to the task embedding file (.npy) --batch_size 32 \                         # Input batch size --seed 426 \                              # Random seed for reproducibility